eclipse-lmos/arc/examples/README.md

 5. **OpenAIAgent.kt**
    - Demonstrates how to connect an Agent to the OpenAI API.

-6**ContextAgent.kt**
+6. **ContextAgent.kt**
-   - emonstrates how to provide Agents with access to external beans / components.
+   - Demonstrates how to provide Agents with access to external beans / components.